mennolui/wp-foyer/README.txt

 * Added a ‘No transition’ option to channels, eg. for displaying on Raspberry Pi mini-computers (1.2.4).
 * Added longer slide durations, up to 120 seconds (1.2.4).
+* Added a foyer/public/enqueue_styles and a foyer/public/enqueue_scripts action, for theme developers (1.2.5).
+* Made it possible to enqueue Foyer scripts outside of the Foyer plugin (1.2.6).

 Bug fixes: